dphfox/Fusion/docs/api-reference/state/types/dependency.md

 }
 ```

-A reactive graph object which can broadcast updates to other reactive graph
+A reactive graph object which can broadcast updates.
+Other graph objects can
-objects.
+declare themselves as [dependent](../dependent) upon this object to receive
+updates.

 This type includes [`ScopeLifetime`](../../../memory/types/scopelifetime), which
 allows the lifetime and destruction order of the reactive graph to be analysed.